 Finish: Beachville Road, Redcliffs end of McCormacks Bay causeway.

 Time: 25 minutes one way.

 Access: Wheelchair accessible, shared pathway.

-The 4-metre-wide pathway starts at Scotts Park beside the Ferrymead Bridge; there is car parking here.
+The four-metre wide pathway starts at Scott Park beside the Ferrymead Bridge; there is car parking here.

-The pathway currently ends at the intersection of Beachville Road and Main Road at the Redcliffs village centre.
+The pathway ends at the intersection of Beachville Road and Main Road.
 Redcliffs Park is on the way and has a playground.